 If you want to make the most of market opportunities when they present themselves, then you must be ready.
 When there's demand in the marketplace, you have to ask for the sale and be ready to deliver.
 When the market is primed for your exciting new offering, you have to have it in the pipeline.
 It take foresight to read the tealeaves of marketplace but to gain real competitive advantage, you must be ready for action at any moment.

 Take the time to investigate whether consumers really want what you’re offering and there's product-market fit.
 Learn who your customers are and what matters to them.
 Make sure their needs are built into your offering and they can see and understand the value proposition.
 If your “plan” is to throw a whole bunch of stuff against a wall and see what sticks, then it’s not much of a plan.
 You risk losing money, losing customers, and hurting your entire brand.
 Proper preparation can save you valuable time and money.
 It's not a step to skip!

 Get the Word Out

 Build up anticipation and buzz around your new offering.
 Whether you’re adding to services you already provide or launching a new product, getting your new customers excited is critical to early success.
 When it comes to marketing, your goal should be to reach as many ideal customers as possible.
 Get them excited and intrigued by communicating how your offering will solve a problem.
-If marketing isn’t your strength, hire a Virtual CMO to help you build out a comprehensive marketing strategy and launch plan.
+If marketing isn’t your strength, hire a Virtual CMO as a fractional executive to help you build out a comprehensive marketing strategy and launch plan.